Key Stage 3

-At Key Stage 3, students are taught in mixed ability tutor groups, covering a wide range of media.
-They are encouraged to use the sketchbooks provided to develop their knowledge, skills and understanding through visual and practical exploration.
+At Key Stage 3, Art lessons cover a wide range of media.
+They are encouraged to use sketchbooks to develop their knowledge, skills and understanding through visual and practical exploration.

 Year 7 Students follow an introduction to the visual elements and the use of materials to create a desired effect in their work.
 They learn about colour and how it can be used to create mood and atmosphere in their work, putting their own work into context through the study of the work of other artists.